binaryage/cljs-devtools/docs/installation.md

 Available in [**Chrome 47 and higher**](http://googlechromereleases.blogspot.cz/2015/12/stable-channel-update.html).

+**WARNING**: Custom formatters will be probably removed from Chrome 86 (or later).
+Please read recent news in [issue 55](https://github.com/binaryage/cljs-devtools/issues/55).
+Newly since Chrome 84 you have to re-enable custom formatters every time you open devtools.
+The setting is not sticky anymore.

   * Open DevTools
   * Go to Settings ("three dots" icon in the upper right corner of `DevTools > Menu > Settings F1 > Preferences > Console`)
   * Check-in "Enable custom formatters"